cmer/lg-tv-control-macos/README.md

 # lg-tv-control-mac

-Automatically wake/sleep and change the input of your LG TV when used as a monitor on macOS
+Automatically wake/sleep and change the input of your LG TV when used as a monitor on macOS.

+This script uses Hammerspoon to detect system events such as power off, sleep, and wake.

 ## Requirements